Manuel Piar: Downfall, trial and execution

 At this time, following his military victories, Piar came into conflict with his higher-ranking white criollo superiors, including Simón Bolívar.
 This friction eventually resulted in Bolívar stripping Piar of direct troop command.
 Piar then asked for leave, which was granted to him in June 1817.

 Besides independence, Piar also wanted greater power-sharing, social rights, and political rights for the mestizos.
 Unhappy with the way mestizos had been treated by the insular Spaniards under the colonial system, Piar had hoped for better treatment for the mestizos after the defeat of the royalists.
 However it seemed this would not be the case.
 Piar, now without any troops to command, decided to remain in Guayana and lobby for support for his views against those of the nearly all-white criollo leadership (Piar being the only exception).

 Together with Piar were other very senior military commanders also opposed to Bolívar's leadership.
 Among these were José Félix Ribas, Santiago Mariño, and José Francisco Bermúdez.
 However, unlike Piar, they were also white-criollos and their reasons for opposing Bolivar were certainly different from the need to support mestizo rights.

 In what is one of the independence struggle's darkest episodes, Bolívar ordered Piar arrested and tried for desertion, insubordination, and conspiring against the government.
 Since Piar was the only one charged and arrested in this episode, it is generally agreed that Bolívar simply needed to make an example of a single general from among the military leadership.
 Piar was the unlucky chosen one.
 He was arrested on September 28, 1817, and was judged by a court martial which found him guilty on all charges; and on October 15 sentenced him to death.
 On that same day Simón Bolívar, as Supreme Commander, confirmed the sentence.
 The following day Manuel Piar, General-in-Chief, was executed against the wall of the cathedral of Angostura by a firing squad.
 In a puzzling moment, Bolívar, who had decided against witnessing the execution, heard the shots from inside his nearby office and said in tears, "He derramado mi sangre" (I have spilled my blood).

+Legacy

+Piar appears as a Comandante General in Sid Meier's Civilization VI, available only to users playing as the Gran Colombia civilization.